bobo-baggins/Millerton_CE_QUAL_W2/README.md

 # CeQUAL Model
 2024-07-07

-This is a suite of python scripts to assit in running the core CE-QUAL-W2 model; including pre and post processing tools.
+This is a suite of Python scripts to assist in running the core CE-QUAL-W2 model, including pre- and post-processing tools.

 The core model is run using the CE-QUAL-W2 executable through the script 'CeQUAL_model\run_simulations.py'.

-Reccomended method is setting up a virtual environment and using the provided 'req.txt' file to install all required packages.
+Recommended method is setting up a virtual environment and using the provided 'req.txt' file to install all required packages.

 Instructions below